Education and Generative AI Project

-In response to the outbreak of COVID-19, HKUST adopted Real-time Online (RTO) teaching for classes since Spring 2019/2020.
-Below are training resources, good practices and guidelines to help you deliver your teaching in Zoom and assess your students using online exams in Canvas.
+In response to the outbreak of COVID-19, HKUST adopted Real-time Online (RTO) teaching for classes starting Spring 2019/2020.
+During this period, CEI provided faculty members with training resources, best practices, and guidelines to assist them in delivering their courses through Zoom and assessing students using online exams in Canvas.

 What is Blended Learning?

-The Blended Learning (BL) approach has been used extensively in higher education for a number of years.
+Blended Learning (BL) has been extensively used in Higher Education for many years.
 With advancements in computer technologies, students now have new ways to access and interact with knowledge and people.
-However, new information and communication technologies on their own do not transform into good learning experiences.
-Good pedagogy and well-designed courses do.
+However, new information and communication technologies on their own do not necessarily lead to good learning experiences.
+Good pedagogy and well-designed courses are crucial.

 Learner-Centered Course Design

 The term learner-centered is akin to “user-centered” focus of a product.
 If a course is designed in a learner-centered way, it means extensive attention has been given to the needs, interest and skills of our learners when we design our course.
 As oppose to content-centered course design, where teacher usually works up a list of topic and decides how much time to spend on each, the heart of learner-centered approach is to decide first what students can and should learn in relation to this course, then how to assess students’ performance and figured out how such learning can be facilitated.
 By shifting from content-centered to learner-centered, instructional design becomes learning experience design.